 Introduction to Shakespeare is a literature course devoted to the life and works of the bard: William Shakespeare.
 This course is designed to provide an introductory understanding and appreciation of the unique skill of William Shakespeare.
-Students will study selected sonnets, plays, professional recordings of stage performances, and when possible live performance.
-Students will participate in class discussions, written papers, oral readings, creative projects, and performances in class.
-Students will often need to work collaboratively with peers in order to participate meaningfully in discussion or to plan out a group performance.
+Students will study selected sonnets, plays, professional recordings, and when possible live performance.
+Students will participate in class discussions, written papers, and oral readings in class.
 Prior to the literature works, students will begin their study with an examination of the life and times of William Shakespeare.
-Students should be prepared to read challenging poetic text, to write thoughtful analytical essays, to participate in reading Shakespeare's plays aloud, to perform, and to regularly engage in class discussions.
+Students should be prepared to read challenging poetic text, to write thoughtful analytical essays, to participate in reading Shakespeare's plays aloud, and to regularly engage in class discussions.